kerimoyle/libcellml-tutorials/tutorials/tutorial2/tutorial2.rst

         See section 2.8.2.2 in the CellML specification.

     Validator issue[3]:
-        Description: Variable 'd' in component 'i_am_a_component' does not have any units specified.
+        Description: Variable 'd' in component 'i_am_a_component' has a units reference 'i_dont_exist' which is neither standard nor defined in the parent model.
         Type of item stored: VARIABLE
         URL: https://cellml-specification.readthedocs.io/en/latest/reference/formal_and_informative/specB08.html?issue=2.8.1.2
         See section 2.8.1.2 in the CellML specification.